reincas/Lanthanide/docs/internals.md

 ```

 Reduced matrix elements are available from the method `Lanthanide.reduced()` by giving the `name` of the tensor
-operator and the optional `coupling` scheme, which might be SLJM, SLJ, or intermediate SLJ (default).
-Note that
+operator and the optional `coupling` scheme, which might be SLJ or intermediate SLJ (default).
+Note that the name
-the name must contain a "{q}" to address the different tensor components if the rank of the tensor is not zero.
+must contain a "{q}" to address the different tensor components if the rank of the tensor is not zero.
+The result
-The result is returned as 2D numpy array:
+is returned as 2D numpy array:

 ```
 from lanthanide import Lanthanide, Coupling